yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

 We can use forgejo code (like star / unstar fkt.) without changes.

-Introduce FederatedUser as new & persistence, no need for refactorings.
+Introduce FederatedUser as new model & persistence.

 But we use fields (User.EMail, User.Password) against their semantic, but we probably can handle the problems arising.